 Many of Flagstaff's motels, restaurants and gas stations along Route 66 from that pre-interstate era have been altered or torn down.
 But there are some gems and neon reminders of the Route 66 era.
 The Museum Club,* Crown Railroad Cafe and Starlite Lanes bowling alley are among the remnants. bit.ly/2ixBcSJ

-The nearby Andy Womack's Flamingo Motor Hotel, with its impressive neon sign, (see below) has been gone for almost 20 years.
-At one time, the neon "O" was not working and that accidentally rebranded the place as the Flaming Motor Hotel, which logically would have allowed smoking.
+The nearby Andy Womack's Flamingo Motor Hotel was previously called El Rancho Motel.
+Andy Womack's Flamingo had an impressive neon sign, (see below) but the property has been gone for decades.
+At one time, the neon "O" was not working, which accidentally rebranded the place as the Flaming Motor Hotel.
+Logically, it would have allowed smoking in its rooms.

 My home on Route 66, the White House, was demolished in the fall of 1980 after firefighters used it for a training fire.
 The Mikes Pike cottage in Flagstaff near Northern Arizona University is still there but its days are numbered.
-A six-story, 600-bed apartment complex is nearly finished next door.
+A six-story, 600-bed apartment complex has opened next door.

 Flagstaff is near the summit of Route 66 at an elevation of 6,900 feet.
 There'simply no view better than the majestic San Francisco Peaks along the entire 2,400 miles of Route 66 from Chicago to LA.

 Flagstaff has a tribute to Route 66 at a rest stop on its bike path that parallels Route 66 in East Flagstaff.
-It is tricky to get there with no nearby parking lot.
-Visitors can park at Flagstaff Mall and walk about a half mile to see an old concrete section of the road and signs explaining the history of the highway.
-It is south of Lockett Road and Route 66 between the road and the railroad tracks.
+It is tricky to get there by car with no nearby parking lot.
+Visitors can park at Flagstaff Mall and walk about a half mile to see an old concrete section of the road and signs explaining the highway's history.
+It's south of Lockett Road and Route 66 between the road and the tracks.